Lab 1 overview

 • input:

-• sample = a vector of observed sample values
+• d = a vector of observed sample values (data)

-• pop.mean = a scalar value representing the expected mean value under the null hypothesis
+• mu = a scalar value representing the expected mean value under the null hypothesis

-• pop.sd = a scalar value representing the population standard deviation under the null hypothesis
+• sigma = a scalar value representing the population standard deviation under the null hypothesis

 • suggested algorithm:

-• To implement the two-sided test, you need to define what ‘extreme’ means in both directions.
-You might first define the absolute difference between the population mean and the sample mean.
-Then define ‘more extreme’ as any sample mean that falls further away from the population mean in either direction (larger or smaller than the population mean).
+• To implement the two-tailed test, you need to define what ‘extreme’ means in both directions.
+You might first define the absolute difference between the population mean (mu) and the sample mean.
+Then define ‘more extreme’ as any simulated sample mean that falls further away from the population mean in either direction (larger or smaller than mu) than the observed sample mean.

-• Use an “if-else” statement to accommodate both a one-tailed and a two-tailed test.
+• Use an “if-else” or “case_when” statement to accommodate all three possible alternative hypotheses.

 • return:

-• to_return = a list with three elements: “null_dist”, representing the sampling distribution for sample means under the null hypothesis,
+• to_return = a named list with three elements: “x_bar”, representing the sample mean (scalar) “nulldist”, representing many samples from the sampling distribution for x_bar under the null hypothesis (vector)

 Test your function using some alternative sample data values.
 For example: